 They’re all part of grassroots movement that began in 2001 when an Ohio women painted a block on her family barn to honor her mother, a quilter.
 From that first block, the idea has spread across the nation resulting in thousands of painted quilt blocks.
 Swain County’s artists are no exception.

-We have organized a dozen of our roadside quilt designs into a self-guided driving tour.
+We have organized ten of our roadside quilt designs into a self-guided driving tour.
 Some are in the countryside, others in town.
-The Quilt Trail webpage provides information about each unique design, including accounts of the artists’ inspiration, such as:
+The Quilt Trail webpage provides information about each unique design, including accounts of the artists’ inspiration as:

-• Another quilt block, located in Bryson City’s Island Park, is based on the popular ‘double wedding ring’ pattern yet painted in a “colorful way that celebrates the woodlands and the flowers gracing the grounds of Island Park during the summer months”.
+The quilt block located on Bryson City’s Island Park is based on the popular ‘double wedding ring’ pattern yet painted in a “colorful way that celebrates the woodlands and the flowers gracing the grounds of Island Park during the summer months”.

 Viewing these quilts is a great way to explore the county.
 For more information, including Google Maps driving assistance to each location, visit the Swain County Quilt Trail.